 - Body mass index (BMI).
 The BMI estimates human body fat, which may indicate an increased risk for heart disease, hypertension (high blood pressure) and diabetes.

 At your exam, be sure to bring up any health goals, such as weight loss or managing a chronic condition.
-Your provider will work with you to create a custom treatment plan for your unique needs.
+Your care team will work with you to create a custom treatment plan for your unique needs.

 Know your family history & take action

-Depending on your gender, age and family history, your provider may also recommend other preventative tests to screen for diseases before they start, such as a mammogram or colonoscopy.
+Depending on your gender, age and family history, your care team may also recommend other preventative tests to screen for diseases before they start, such as a mammogram or colonoscopy.

-Your provider can also help you understand your potential health risks with:
+Your clinician can also help you understand your potential health risks with:

 - Know Your Heart screenings.
 Preventative heart screenings help determine your risk of heart disease, stroke and other serious conditions.